yousefhosseny/Tuturial-For-Universal/system analisis/Ch 1/9) System Request.md

 ### 3. Special Issues and Submission
 - **Simple Idea**: The request also has extra notes and gets sent to a team to decide if it’s worth it.
 - **Deeper Look**:
-  - **Special Issues**: This is a catch-all spot in the document for other stuff to think about—like risks, weird problems, or anything else important to check before saying yes.
+  - ==**Special Issues**:== This is a catch-all spot in the document for other stuff to think about—like risks, weird problems, or anything else important to check before saying yes.
-  - **Submission**: Once it’s all written, the system request goes to an approval committee (the decision-makers) to look over.
+  - ==**Submission**:== Once it’s all written, the system request goes to an approval committee (the decision-makers) to look over.
   - It’s like adding a “P.S.” to your letter and handing it to the judges to see if they like your idea.

 **الترجمة بالعربي**: